header_EN

 Early abortion

 Early miscarriage.
-Chromosomal defects of the embryo result in a missing development, missing implantation or a miscarriage before the 12th week of pregnancy.
-About 25-30% or more (depending on the age of the woman) of the earliest and early pregnancies result in miscarriages and fetal death.
+Chromosomal defects of the embryo lead to failure to develop, failure to implant or miscarriage before the 12th week of pregnancy.
+Approximately 25% – 30% or more (depending on the woman’s age) of the earliest and early pregnancies are lost through miscarriage.

 Endocrine sterility